-On Monday, under the leadership of Sen. Steve Smith, the Arizona Commerce and Public Safety Committee passed Rep. Mark Finchem’s HB2456, which will extend the life of Rio Nuevo.
+On Monday, the Arizona Commerce and Public Safety Committee passed Rep. Mark Finchem’s HB2456, which will extend the life of Rio Nuevo.
 The bill passed exactly one week before a scheduled fundraiser for Smith’s congressional run by Rio Nuevo supporters.

 |Roger Score, of Tucson, records the comings and goings before the hearing of HB2456|